-7.3.1 It is widely recognised that whilst new build housing is designed to meet Housing for Varying Needs Standards this does not always translate to wheelchair accessible housing.

-- 7.3.2 Aberdeen City's Health and Social Care Partnership's Strategic Plan identifies the challenges of an ageing population and the desire to support people in a community setting.
+- 7.3.1 It is widely recognised that whilst new build housing is designed to meet Housing for Varying Needs Standards this does not always translate to wheelchair accessible housing. - 7.3.2 Aberdeen City's Health and Social Care Partnership's Strategic Plan identifies the challenges of an ageing population and the desire to support people in a community setting.
 To meet these challenges an adequate supply of good quality accessible housing needs to be in place.
-The Housing Contribution Statement that underpins the role that housing plays was refreshed in 2018/19 and can be accessed here:

-https://www.aberdeencityhscp.scot/globalassets/governance/housing-contribution-statement-2019.pdf.
-The next iteration of the Strategic Plan is under development.
-An innovative approach will be adopted to ensure that housing's contribution forms an integral part of the plan.
-Joint consultation is underway to determine strategic priorities and actions and the refreshed document is due to be published by April 2022. - 7.3.3 The intended approach is to increase the overall provision of wheelchair accessible properties and is articulated in the Local Housing Strategy 2018 2023.
+The Housing Contribution Statement is now embedded into the refreshed 2022 2025 Strategic Plan.
+Housing's contribution is also articulated in the Market Position Statement 2021 2026. - 7.3.3 The intended approach is to increase the overall provision of wheelchair accessible properties and is articulated in the Local Housing Strategy 2018 2023.
 This sets a 15% target for delivery of wheelchair accessible social rented housing. - 7.3.4 The target for wheelchair accessible housing in affordable housing is in place and engagement with private developers will continue, to encourage an increased provision of wheelchair accessible housing across all tenures.
 Scotland's Fourth National Planning Framework Position Statement states our policies should reflect our diverse housing and accommodation needs, including the housing needs of older people and disabled people.
-We will work with developers to encourage more wheelchair accessible homes through National Planning Framework 4. - 7.4 Number of wheelchair accessible homes - 7.4.1 The LHS identifies an affordable housing target with a minimum 15% being fully wheelchair accessible. - 7.4.2 The Council plans to deliver 2,000 new homes, which could deliver over 300 accessible properties.
-The current programme takes account of the needs of disabled people.
-The two sites at Smithfield and Manor Avenue which have already been completed has provided 44 houses and 16 flats that have been designed with a ground floor bedroom and accessible shower room.
-Phase one at Wellheads has delivered 67 units designed to housing for varying needs standards (Category B).
-Further sites at Craighill, Kincorth and Kaimhill will have at least 15% of the homes as fully wheelchair accessible which will significantly increase the numbers of wheelchair accessible homes across the city. - 7.4.3 RSL partners are also encouraged to deliver a minimum 15% as fully wheelchair accessible where this is possible.
+We will work with developers to encourage more wheelchair accessible homes through National Planning Framework 4.

+7.4 Number of wheelchair accessible homes

+- 7.4.1 The LHS identifies an affordable housing target with a minimum 15% being fully wheelchair accessible. - 7.4.2 Aberdeen City Council has five developments ongoing at Cloverhill, Craighill, Kincorth, Kaimhill and Tillydrone which will have at least 15% of the homes as fully wheelchair accessible which will significantly increase the numbers of wheelchair accessible homes across the city.

-- 7.4.4 Based on the 15% target, there is the potential to provide 520 specialist provision properties which includes a commitment for 212 wheelchair accessible properties and 40 specialist provision properties for people who require supported accommodation through the SHIP by the council and RSL partners by 2026/27. - 7.4.5 In relation to the private sector, the Council will make the case for greater numbers of accessible homes to be delivered during the consultation on National Planning Framework 4 (NPF4).
+- 7.4.3 RSL partners are also encouraged to deliver a minimum 15% as fully wheelchair accessible where this is possible. - 7.4.4 Based on the 15% target, there is the potential to provide 493 specialist provision properties which includes a commitment for 317 wheelchair accessible properties and includes 59 specialist provision properties for people who require supported accommodation through the SHIP by the council and RSL partners by 2027/28. - 7.4.5 The table below shows wheelchair accessible housing for the Aberdeen City Council developments which are currently on-site.

+Flats Cottag e Flats Houses W/C Accessible

+Site Total Units 1 bed 3 bed 1 bed 2 bed 3 bed 4 bed Total %

+Cloverhill 536 7 10 38 26 81 15

+Craighill 99 18 18 36 36

+Kaimhill 35 6 8 14 40

+Kincorth 212 49 12 17 78 37

+Tillydrone 70 18 2 2 22 31

+Total 952 92 32 10 38 25 34 231 24

+7.4.6 In relation to the private sector, the Council will make the case for greater numbers of accessible homes to be delivered during the consultation on National Planning Framework 4 (NPF4).
 Engagement with private developers will continue to encourage an increased provision of fully wheelchair accessible housing in the private sector, in line with the requirements of NPF4.